 I like the neighbourhood where I live.
 I’ve never been particularly community-oriented in a social sense, but I do feel a sense of belonging where I am.
 The natural environment is pretty spectacular, and I guess my attention would be to continue to actively appreciate and be mindful of that natural beauty.

-Almost all of my social interaction is online these days.
-For now at least, that’s what works.
-I have valued in-person connections with people close to me in the past, but realistically depression gets in the way of that.
+Almost all of my social interaction is online these days, because that’s the only thing that really works.
+I’ve valued in-person connections with friends in the past, but that just hasn’t been compatible with my depression.

 Family of origin

 I’ve accepted that I have only a limited degree of control over my life.
 My intention in this area is to continue to be an active participant in my health, and to incorporate both pro-wellness and anti-illness strategies.
-Sometimes it feels like I’m flailing, but overall I think I’m doing the best I can.
+My health has been declining, and it’s hard to think about committed actions when there’s so little that helps.

 What are some of the intentions that would play an important role in your life compass?